rajvipulraj401/JS_Dsa/4-Problem_Solving_Approach/README.md

 /*
 Let's take an example.
-Write a function which takes two numbers and returns their sum.
+Q) Write a function which takes two numbers and returns their sum.

 1.Can i restate the problem in my own words so that i can understand the problem?